blondon1/Guess_the_number/README.md

 # Pre-work - *Guess my number game*

-**Guess my number** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Guess my number** is a Light & Sound game to apply for CodePath's SITE Program.

 Submitted by: **NAME**